Things To Do in Hawai'i Kai

 Join a Gym

-Lastly, fitness is another popular activity in Hawai'i Kai, with 2 gyms being located right near the town center.
+Lastly, fitness is another popular activity in Hawai'i Kai, with 3 gyms being located right near the town center.
 One option is 24 Hour Fitness, which offers cardio equipment, free weights, free wifi, group exercises, personal training, and a pro shop, and another option is F45 Training, which hosts classes that consist of cardio days, resistance days, hybrid days, and recovery days.
+Thirdly, check out the Oahu Club with tennis courts, free weights, and an olympic size swimming pool.

 Regardles of which fitness option you choose, staying active is an easy task in Hawai'i Kai!